-PCI1~3 Slots This motherboard is equipped with three standard PCI slots.
+This motherboard is equipped with one standard PCI slot.
 PCI stands for Peripheral Component Interconnect and is a bus standard for expansion cards, which for the most part, is a supplement of the older ISA bus standard.
-The PCI slots on this board are PCI v2.3 compliant.
+The PCI slot on this board is PCI v2.3 compliant.